pgmodeler/pgmodeler/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: Bug report
+name: Report a bug
-about: Instructions on how to report pgModeler bugs
+about: Instructions on how to report pgModeler bugs.
+Before report any bug please check if someone already has submited issues similiar to yours.
+Duplicated issues will be ignored.

 ---